miendinh/docker-notes/example-docker-setup-wordpress-server.md

 docker ps -l
 ```
 - Start some services in "background" docker.
-- "admiring_dubinsky" is the name of Container of my server, change it for your server.
+- "admiring_dubinsky" is the name of container of my server, change it for yours.

 ```
 docker exec -ti admiring_dubinsky bash -c "service mysql start"